Measles

 - How many people have fallen sick with measles?
 Where?

 - How many people have died?
 Where?
+When?

 - Who and where are the vulnerable people?

-- Is a vaccination campaign planned?
+- Is there a vaccination campaign planned?
+If so, when and where?

-- What are the community’s habits, practices and beliefs about caring for and feeding sick
+- What are the community’s habits, practices and beliefs about caring for and feeding sick people?
+Consider any differences in roles and responsibilities between women and men.

-people?
-When babies and infants are sick, do mothers continue to breastfeed them? - Is a social mobilization or health promotion programme in place?
+- Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

-- Are rumours or is misinformation about the disease spreading in the community?
+- Are there rumours or misinformation about measles or vaccines?
+What are the rumours?

 Volunteer actions